jyarbrough-hotday/infra-tooling/README.md

     terraform init
     terraform apply
     ```
-1. terraform will output the public IP that can be used in an ssh connection
+1. After making the VM, terraform will output the public IP that can be used in the ssh connection
     ```
     Outputs: